nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/strings/README.md

 * removeFirstTwoChars("No") → ""
 * removeFirstTwoChars("Y") → ""

-The method has the following prototype:
+The methods have the following prototype:

 ```
 public static String removeFirstTwoCharsCharAt(String string);